Hyperzsb/leetcode-solutions/README.md

 ## CTL

 To create and update solutions more efficiently, I write a tiny Bash script to carry out this kind of general operations.
-You can also use this script in your own LeetCode repo and faciliate your coding and learning.
+You can also use this script in your own LeetCode repo and facilitate your coding and learning.

 To learn more about this script, just execute: